Unforgiven (2003)

-The 2003 Unforgiven was the sixth annual Unforgiven professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on September 21, 2003, at the Giant Center in Hershey, Pennsylvania.
+The 2003 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the sixth annual Unforgiven and took place on September 21, 2003, at the Giant Center in Hershey, Pennsylvania.
+It was held exclusively for wrestlers from the promotion's Raw brand division, which made it the first brand-exclusive Unforgiven after the previous year's event also featured wrestlers from SmackDown!.

 Nine professional wrestling matches were contested at this event.
 The main event was Triple H versus Goldberg for the World Heavyweight Championship.
 Goldberg won the match and the World Heavyweight Championship after pinning Triple H following a spear and a Jackhammer.
 Two of the predominant matches on the card were a Triple threat match for the WWE Intercontinental Championship between Christian, Chris Jericho and Rob Van Dam, which Christian retained the title by pinning Van Dam after hitting him with the belt, and the other was a Last Man Standing match between Shane McMahon and Kane, which Kane won after Shane failed to answer the referee's ten count.
 Another primary match on the undercard was Randy Orton versus Shawn Michaels, which Orton won by pinfall after hitting Michaels in the head with a pair of brass knuckles.

 Production

 Background

 This edition of Unforgiven took place at the Giant Center in Hershey, Pennsylvania.

-Unforgiven was first held by World Wrestling Entertainment (WWE) as the 21st In Your House pay-per-view (PPV) in April 1998.
-Following the discontinuation of the In Your House series in February 1999, Unforgiven branched off as its own PPV in September that year, becoming WWE's annual September PPV.
-The 2003 event was the sixth event in the Unforgiven chronology and took place on September 21 at Giant Center in Hershey, Pennsylvania.
-While the 2002 event featured wrestlers from both the Raw and SmackDown! brands, the 2003 event was held exclusively for Raw, which made it the first brand-exclusive Unforgiven event.
+Unforgiven was an annual professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 21st In Your House PPV in April 1998.
+Following the discontinuation of the In Your House series in February 1999, Unforgiven continued as its own PPV event in September that year, becoming WWE's annual September PPV.
+The sixth event took place on September 21, 2003, at Giant Center in Hershey, Pennsylvania.
+While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2003 event was held exclusively for Raw, which made it the first brand-exclusive Unforgiven.